Zambia: Five ways to spend cash assistance during the coronavirus pandemic

 For the last few years, mobility has been a challenge for Emmanuel.
 He suffers from back pain, leg pain and walks with a stick.
 His eldest son has a hearing impairment and is unable to work.

-Emmanuel has been used the cash assistance to buy fertilizer to help his maize crops grow on a rented plot four hours away from his home, tended to by his wife.
+Emmanuel has been very careful with the cash assistance he received and decided to buy fertilizer to help his maize crops grow on a rented plot four hours away from his home, tended to by his wife.

 ‘’I want to make sure I can support my family once the cash assistance stops.
 I hope to have a good harvest and get at least 15 x 50kg bags of maize,’’ says Emmanuel.